anhtuanpro6420/blog-dev/content/posts/2020-04-13-độ-phức-tạp-của-thuật-toán.md

 ---
 template: post
-title: Độ phức tạp của thuật toán
+title: The complexity of the algorithm
-slug: big-o-time-complexity-space-complexity
+slug: the-complexity-of-the-algorithm
 draft: false
 date: 2020-04-13T08:33:16.738Z
-description: Độ phức tạp của thuật toán!
+description: >-
+  Basically, whenever we want to solve a problem we will need a set of steps to follow to solve that problem.
+These steps are called algorithms.

+  So how do we know which algorithm is performing better, which one runs faster, which one uses less memory space
 category: Data Structure and Algorithm
 tags:
   - Data Structure and Algorithm
 ---
 ## **What is algorithm?**

-Basically whenever we want to solve a problem we will need a set of steps to follow to solve that problem.
+Basically, whenever we want to solve a problem we will need a set of steps to follow to solve that problem.
 These steps are called algorithms.

 Example: Given an integer array, let's sort them in ascending order.